Skip Ribbon Commands

 Ages & Stages

-Here are some other milestones to look for.
+Here are some other typical milestones you can look for in a baby this age.

 • Makes jerky, quivering arm thrusts